kaapstorm/pregnant_justice/src/03_pain_in_the_gut.rst

 none of the justices are really the people they want you to believe they are."

 "Ha!
 Oh sure!
 Of course.
-I'm a GP.
+I'm a G.P.
 I know what it means to present confidence.
 If my patient's don't trust me, what kind of a quack would I be?"